boppp/soundcloud-javascript/README.md

 # SoundCloud JavaScript Next

 ## Difference from soundcloud's API
-This repo additionally provides a simple .disconnect method so you can use disconnect from soundcloud.
+This repo additionally provides a simple `SC.disconnect` (no params, no return value, instant) method so you can use disconnect from soundcloud.

 ## Setup